ASGGroupVic/EC2-auto-operator/README.md

     +-------------------------------------+             +-------------------------------------+

 ###Setup Role Permissions for Admin and Normaluser
-Go to IAM console in AWS, manually Create a NormalUser role similar to the Admin login.
+Go to IAM console in AWS, manually Create a NormalUser role similar to the Admin login.Then grant permssions via the following command:
 `rake residata_prod:create_prod_iam_role_policies`